shivanshdave/2020-432/projects/project2/README.md

 # Project 2 for 432

-Complete Project 2 instructions will be posted before 1 PM on 2020-03-17.
+Complete Project 2 instructions will be posted as soon as possible.

 **Right now, here's all that I am willing to commit to.**